 that includes the named header file.

-if the header is usable, #f
+Return #t if the header is usable, #f if not.

 Both procedure does the same thing.
 The name cf-check-header

-corresponds to autoconf’s AC_CHECK_HEADER
+corresponds to autoconf’s AC_CHECK_HEADER.

 If header requires other headers being included or